 Our approach is to reveal as much information as is possible and practical, to ensure that each target audience is being given the most transparent picture possible.
 We work with our clients to balance transparency with privacy and the protection of proprietary or confidential information.

 In a media crisis, it’s critical to have outside media counsel to assist your organization in responding to news media inquiries, and in building a high-level plan that will carry your organization through the crisis to solid ground.

 There is often no way to avoid the negative coverage that occurs after an incident.
-What you can do is create an execute a crisis communications plan that improves your chances that the story is quickly dealt with and the media moves on to the next tragedy.
+What you can do is create an execute a crisis communications plan that improves the chance that a story is dealt with efficiently and the media moves on quickly.
 Being as transparent as possible and owning – to the extent your lawyers will allow – your role in the incident helps the media more quickly digest the story and preserves – to the extent possible – your good reputation.

-Our long-standing relationship with reporters in the Denver Metro-area, and in Colorado generally, gives our clients a distinct advantage when facing a media crisis.
-We understand how different journalists and outlets are likely to react in a crisis, and the plans we build with our clients are built upon this knowledge.
-In addition, the trust journalists have in us gives our clients the best chance possible to air “their side” of the story in a crisis.
+Our long-standing relationship with reporters in the Denver Metro-area, and across Colorado, gives our clients a distinct advantage when facing a media crisis.
+We understand how different journalists and outlets are likely to react, and we build plans with our clients based on this knowledge.
+Journalists trust us.
+This gives our clients the best chance possible to air “their side” of the story in a crisis.

-When building crisis plans, we begin by assessing with our client what crisis situations are most likely, and build plans with them that prepare for these emergencies.
-We consider all potential audiences and build unique messages for each of them.
-We understand that a crisis may emerge that is completely unforeseen, so we provide our clients with crisis protocols that can address any crisis situation.
+We begin by assessing which crisis situations are most likely for each client, then we prepare for such emergencies by considering all potential audiences and building unique messages for each.
+We also understand that unforeseen crises may emerge, so we provide clients with protocols to address any situation.